 What is Attestation and Why Do You Need to Get Your Documents Attested?

 As mentioned above, you would need to get your legal documents verified and stamped by government agencies if you wish to use them abroad.
 However, when it comes to countries that are not part of the Hague Convention, such as Afghanistan, Canada, China, Iraq etc., an Apostille is not sufficient.
 You need to have your certificates and documents attested.

-Attestation, much like an Apostille, is a process to determine the legitimacy of a legal document.
+Attestation in Dubai, much like an Apostille, is a process to determine the legitimacy of a legal document.
 When you wish to go out of the country, you must have your documents attested, which will state that they are genuine and can be used for any legal purposes there.
 Attestation is also done to ensure that the information you provide when applying for the visa is accurate.
 The process of attestation, unlike that of getting an Apostille, is complicated and lengthy and it is best to hire a certified attestation service to help clear any doubts and to make the process smoother.
 This is how the procedure unfolds: